 Ultimately, our findings reveal no significant increase of the conflict dimension when users disagree with the majority group.
 This result indicates that conflict is not necessarily employed in language to express disagreement, contrary to expectations established in existing literature.
 This observation aligns with the null result obtained through sentiment analysis, suggesting that disagreement is not necessarily conveyed through negative sentiment or explicitly associated with conflict-related language.

-We test the robustness of the opinion analysis by computing OR differentiating by topic and by performing a qualitative analysis of the obtained results.
-Our results show that opinion expressions both in agreement and disagreement with the majority judgment do not change depending on the topic of the discussion.
+We test the robustness of the opinion analysis by (i) computing the OR differentiated by topic, and (ii) conducting a qualitative assessment of the language model’s outputs to verify that identified dimensions are correctly attributed.
+First, our results show that opinion expressions both in agreement and disagreement with the majority judgment do not change depending on the topic of the discussion.
 This consolidates the robustness of our analyses, proving that observed dimensions in opinion expression, whether aligning with or diverging from the majority, are a fundamental aspect of social interaction within the discussion, transcending the specific subject matter.

 Finally, we conduct a qualitative analysis of the opinions, by extracting the most representative 50 comments for each of the ten dimensions (i.e., containing the highest score).
-We carefully read them to determine their intended addressee and we conclude that the majority of comments in the sample are directed towards the main character of the story.
-Hence, the change of dimensions refer to opinions about the author of the post.
+This subset was independently labeled by the three authors to establish whether a comment was directed to the author of the post or to some other users discussing in the thread.
+Based on this analysis, we conclude that all coders agree that the majority of comments between 80\% and 87\% of comments in the sample are directed toward the author of the post.
+Hence, the change of dimensions refers to opinions about the author of the post.